-DC Public Library is building and renovating libraries across the city to provide state-of-the-art library services.
-To date, 14 libraries have been completely rebuilt or renovated.
-Check out the many awards these buildings have received.
+Over the past 12 years, DC Public Library has been building and renovating libraries across the city to provide state-of-the-art library services.
+To date, 21 libraries have been completely rebuilt or renovated.
+One project is under construction, and two others are in the design process.

 The library is building environmentally friendly and sustainable libraries.
+All new buildings and renovations meet or exceed LEED Silver Certification.
 Read more about the library’s green designs.

-Community input is a critical part of the design process and the library has sought feedback in a numbers of ways:
+Community input is a critical part of the design process and the library has sought feedback in a number of ways:

 - Community participation on architect selection panels

-- Community meetings to get feedback during the design process
+- Community meetings to get feedback throughout the design process

 - Focus groups and surveys to learn what services a community values most